Cascade Campus

 Students are prepared to function under the supervision of a licensed provider.
 The program is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP) on recommendation of the Committee on Accreditation for Medical Assistants Education.
 Graduates are eligible to take the national credentialing exam given through the American Association of Medical Assistants.
 Individuals who have been found guilty of a felony or pleaded guilty to a felony may not be eligible to take the Certified Medical Assistants Examination (CMA-AAMA).
 However, the certifying board may grant a waiver based on mitigating circumstances.
 See the American Association of Medical Assistants (AAMA) CMA Examination application for specifics.

-Students may enter the program either in the Fall or Spring Terms.
+Students may enter the program in Fall, Winter, Spring or Summer terms.
 Students must receive a “C” or better in all programs required courses.
 The program is designed to correlate classroom and laboratory experience with practical experience in health care facilities.

 Degrees and Certificates Offered